 Neetu was raised in New Delhi, India in a traditional family that is both Hindi and Punjabi, exposing her to both religions and cultures.
 She moved to Canada as a teen and studied Finance and Marketing.
 When she had children she realized how important it is to teach them her language.

 A scientist by profession, Riddhi was born and raised in Gujarat, India, moving to the US in 2011.
 Becoming a parent opened her eyes to the importance of preserving her native culture.
 Now she helps other parents realize the same vision by bringing her talents to teaching language and culture with Sanskar.

-Meghana grew up in Mumbai speaking Marathi and Hind.
-Now, a doctor by trade, she lives in the United States, learned Bhartnathyam and is also learning Hindustani classical singing and sharing her love for language and culture with Sanskar Teaching.
+Meghana grew up in Mumbai speaking Marathi and Hindi.
+Now, a doctor by trade, she lives in the United States, knows Bhartnathyam and is also learning Hindustani classical singing and sharing her love for language and culture with Sanskar Teaching.